 According to Statista, healthcare data breaches have affected over 40 million patient records annually, highlighting the critical need for enhanced data security measures like edge computing.

 The concept of smart hospitals leverages IoT (Internet of Things) devices and edge computing to monitor and manage various aspects of hospital operations in real time.
-This includes controlling HVAC systems to maintain optimal environmental conditions, tracking the location and usage of medical equipment, and managing inventory levels of medical supplies.
+This includes controlling HVAC systems to maintain optimal environmental conditions, tracking medical equipment's location and usage, and managing medical supplies' inventory levels.
 By automating these processes, edge computing helps hospitals optimize resource utilization, reduce operational costs, and enhance overall efficiency.

 A Deloitte report indicates that smart hospital technologies can reduce operational costs by up to 30%, driven by the efficiencies introduced by edge computing and IoT integrations.